cprewit/bits/README.md

 # Modules

 BITS is a framework built around modules.
 The base BITS framework is made useful with the creation and addition of module functionality.
 A module is run by BITS and provides a concrete and specific feature addition to the system.
 Examples of modules are GNSS (GPS), Networking, and MongoDB.
-Chances are you are interested in BITS as a means to build a module, or to use somebody else's module.
-Groups of modules that work together for a specific use case are Optimized Module Groupings (OMG).
+Chances are you are interested in BITS as a means to build a module or to use somebody else's module.
+Groups of modules that work together for a specific use case can be packaged together as Optimized Module Groupings (OMG).

-Every module runs inside their own process and are installed to the base data directory in &lt;datadir&gt;/base/modules/modules.
+Every module runs inside its own process and is installed to the base data directory in &lt;datadir&gt;/base/modules/modules.

 ## package.json

 The package.json file specifies all the scripts and npm configurations for the bits module.
-Every package.json should have a scripts section with two scripts specified. bits:install and build. bits:install will run when an OMG or a module is uploaded to the system. bits:install should run everything your module needs to run on the system. bits:build is what is used to do a comprehensive build.
-This should include lint checks as well as running bits:install.
+Every package.json should have a scripts section with two scripts specified: "bits:install" and "build". "bits:install" will run when an OMG or a module is uploaded to the system. "bits:install" should run everything your module needs to run on the system. "build" is what is used to do a comprehensive build.
+This should include lint checks as well as running "bits:install".

 ## module.json